A unified approach to global solvability for FBSDEs with diagonal generators: Some extensions in Lipschitz case

-for some $p>2$. \end{itemize} \begin{corollary} Assume assumptions (B1)(i)(ii)(iii$^{\prime}$) hold, then FBSDE \eqref{FBSDE5} has a unique $L^{p}$-solution. \end{corollary} \begin{proof} It is obvious that our Lipschitz case with assumption (B1)(i)(ii)(iii$^{\prime}$) satisfy all the conditions of the Theorem 2.3 in \cite{yong2020p}, from which we get the $L^{p}$-solution in small duration.
-The remainder of the argument is analogous to that in Theorem \ref{Lipschitz Theorem}. \end{proof} \begin{corollary} Assume assumptions (B2)(i)(ii$^{\prime}$) hold, then FBSDE \eqref{FBSDE2} has a unique $L^{p}$-solution. \end{corollary}
+for some constant $C$ only depending on $n,K,T$ and for all $x_1,x_2\in\mathbb{R}$ and $x_1\neq x_2$.
+In particular, FBSDE \eqref{FBSDE5} has a unique $L^p$-solution. \end{corollary} \begin{proof} It is obvious that under assumption (B1)(i)(ii$^{\prime}$), all the conditions of the Theorem 2.3 in \cite{yong2020p} are satisfied, from which we get the unique $L^{p}$-solution in small duration.
+The remainder of the argument is analogous to that in Theorem \ref{Lipschitz corollary}. \end{proof}